 I learned a ton and yields are up.
 I now have a scientific approach to organic food production.
 I enjoyed learning botany, soils, entomology and herbicides & pesticides.
 It was rigorous, but fun.

-I like wearing my Master Gardener fleece vest and being approached by people with gardening questions.
-I also like having my gardening knowledge legitimized!
 This program enhances gardening knowledge, which is important because so many people have gardens/yards and feel frustrated about how to take care of it.
 My favorite part were the discussions and learning how to approach specific problems and hearing from others on what NOT to do, or from others’ bad experiences.

 I incorporated what I learned in teaching the general public about gardening and it greatly enhanced my classes.
 I enjoyed the online flexibility, quality instructors, and the ability to revisit lectures via weblink.
 I would recommend this program due to the benefits mentioned above, plus the quality, research-based information.
 OSU made online learning easy and I highly value the quality content and instructors.